hyperspy/hyperspy/doc/user_guide/tools.rst

 Changing the data type
 ^^^^^^^^^^^^^^^^^^^^^^

-Even if the original data was recorded with a limited dynamic range, it is often desirable to perform the analysis operations with a higher precision.
+Even if the original data is recorded with a limited dynamic range, it is often desirable to perform the analysis operations with a higher precision.
 Conversely, storing in a shorter data type can decrease the file size.
 The :py:meth:`~.signal.Signal.change_dtype` changes the data type in place, e.g.:

 .. code-block:: python